MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

     :octicon:`alert;2em;sd-text-info` gene IDs need to correspond with the target genes list and GMT files !!

 You can use any network that you want or have.
-It has to be in :ref:`SIF format <net>` and you can give it to the script using the required parameter ``-n, --networkFile``.
+It has to be in :ref:`SIF format <SIF>` and you can give it to the script using the required parameter ``-n, --networkFile``.